zayyanmatin/sre-data-service/README.md

 ## Enhancements to be made
 Add validation on startTime and endTime with 400 bad requests

+Add logging to both ingestion and api

-convert startTime and endTime  into time variables
+Convert startTime and endTime  into time variables

 Make updates and corrections to API spec